lynxplay/stellar-go/protocols/horizon/README.md

 #### Changes

 * Operations responses may include a `transaction` field which represents the transaction that created the operation.
+* Operations expose common base data through the `BaseData` method on the `Operation` interface.

 ### 0.15.0